 - 1 Open any of the Creative Cutter images or create your design in Pazzles Creative Cutter.
-Because you are not cutting paper, you can choose images that have intersecting lines. - 2 Place paper on the cutting mat and insert it into the cutter. - 3 Open Cutting panel in Pazzles Creative Cutter and set the pressure to approximately 100.

-- 4 Set the speed at Draw. - 5 Click Start to begin drawing.
+Because you are not cutting paper, you can choose images that have intersecting lines. - 2 Place paper on the cutting mat and insert it into the cutter. - 3 Lower the pinch rollers and press F4 to measure. - 4 Press F1 until you see Pen Mode.
+Do not omit this step. - 5 Open Cutting panel in Pazzles Creative Cutter and set the pressure to approximately 100. - 6 Set the speed at Slow or Medium. - 7 Click Start to begin drawing.
 If the pen drags lines, try decreasing the pressure.